banzayche/Qunit-testing/README.md

-Example of app on Marionette.js
+Example of app vs Marionette.js
 ---------------------------------

 First of all you have to install such programs: git bash, NodeJS, NPM, Bower.